George Best: Style of play

 A highly skilful winger, considered by several pundits to be one of the greatest dribblers in the history of the sport, Best received plaudits for his playing style, which combined pace, skill, balance, feints, two-footedness, goalscoring and the ability to get past defenders.
+Pelé declared that Best was the greatest footballer he'd ever seen.
 Recalling Best's career and style of play, sports writer Patrick Barclay said: "In terms of ability he was the world's best footballer of all time.
 He could do almost anything – technically, speed, complete mastery of not only the ball but his own body.
 You could saw his legs away and he still wouldn't fall because his balance was uncanny, almost supernatural.
 Heading ability, passing ability, I mean it goes without saying the dribbling – he could beat anybody in any way he chose.
 For fun he'd play a one-two off the opponent's shins."

 Although Best was mostly renowned for his dribbling skills, he also drew praise for his ability as a creator; in regard to this ability, Daily Telegraph reader Tony Dove commented: "I only had the opportunity to see George play once in person – Man U played a tour game in Auckland, New Zealand, late in the 60s.
 His brilliance was simply dazzling – player after player from the New Zealand national team queued up to try to tackle him and he gave them all dancing lessons.
 I clearly remember one run, starting almost from the goal-line, from a roll-out by Stepney, when he evaded every player in the NZ team, one after the other, until he reached the opposite end of the pitch and produced a perfectly floated centre for Charlton's head.
 His grace, agility and ball skills were only eclipsed by his unselfish passing – many love to remark on his goal scoring but he was prodigious as the set-up man.
 On the field you couldn't ask for a better football role-model.
 Let the man pass with what dignity remains to him.
 Remember him at his best."

 In an interview, Manchester United's Alex Stepney said, "Best would knock the ball on to the goalkeeper's shin, who would be rushing towards this feet to close down the angle, and the ball would bounce back to him and he would score.
 No one has been able to emulate that in football.
 Not only did he do it in training but he did it against Manchester United's arch rivals Liverpool at Anfield."